 Moms around the world were being feted by their children on Sunday to celebrate Mother’s Day.
 But there were also a growing number of childless mothers who were continuing to mourn the deaths of their sons from senseless violence.
-They have comprised what has become the Mothers of the Movement, women who were robbed of their motherhood because of killings by figures in law enforcement.
+They have comprised what has become the Mothers of the Movement (also known as the Circle of Mothers) — women who were robbed of their motherhood because of killings by figures in law enforcement.

-Just in April, the Rev. Al Sharpton hosted Mothers of the Movement at his annual National Action Network convention in New York City.
-Civil rights lawyer Benjamin Crump explained to the audience how the group of courageous women were leading the charge to make sure every officer in each and all police departments across the country can be equipped with a body camera to bring full transparency to law enforcement-involved shootings that many times result in cover-ups to protect cops.
+Last year, the Rev. Al Sharpton hosted Mothers of the Movement at his annual National Action Network convention in New York City.
+Civil rights lawyer Benjamin Crump explained to the audience how the group of courageous women was leading the charge to make sure every officer in each and all police departments across the country can be equipped with a body camera to bring full transparency to law enforcement-involved shootings that many times result in cover-ups to protect cops.

 The names of those we have lost still reverberate in conversations having to do with social justice, or the lack thereof: Trayvon Martin, Eric Garner, Michael Brown, for starters.
 Sadly, a handful of new names continue to be added to the list as law enforcement appears undaunted in how they treat Black suspects versus their white counterparts.

-Instead, those narratives have been left to be told and retold by their families, including and especially their mothers, many of whom have led tireless plights to create change centered on how this world and country view young Black males.
+Now, by default, the mothers of Arbery, Berhe and Reed have become the newest members of the Mothers of the Movement.
+The narratives of their children’s lost lives have been left to be told and retold by their families, including and especially their mothers, many of whom have led tireless plights to create change centered on how this world and country view young Black males.

-Scroll down to see what some of the Mothers of the Movement have been up to recently to understand what motivates them to keep on keeping on.
+Scroll down to hear from Wanda Cooper-Jones, Arbery’s mother, see what some of the Mothers of the Movement have been up to recently to understand what motivates them to keep on keeping on.

 Gwen Carr, mother of Eric Garner, has seen justice deferred in the police killing of her son in New York City in 2014.
 Garner died after police tried to arrest him for the nonviolent misdemeanor of selling loose, untaxed cigarettes in public.
 On May 10, an NYPD judge finally ruled that proceedings can move forward with disciplining Officer Daniel Pantaleo, nearly five years after he choked Garner to death.